alvaro-cuesta/townsclipper/README.md

 - `yarn all`: Outputs a test set into the `test_out` folder.

-- `echo <save string> | ./bin/save2bs.js`: Decodes a save string into a bit string.
+- `echo <save string> | node bin/save2bsnode `: Decodes a save string into a bit string.
 Ignores non-base64 characters.

   **TODO:** Maybe output without padding?
 Flag?

-- `echo <bit string> | ./bin/bs2ir.js`: Transforms a bit string into Intermediate Representation, a JSON representation of that bit string.
+- `echo <bit string> | node bin/bs2ir`: Transforms a bit string into Intermediate Representation, a JSON representation of that bit string.
 Pretty close to the raw deal but more readable and easier to edit.